Clar3za/NC_ONLINE_BANK/README.md

 **Quit:** Exit the banking system.

-Tools and Applications used:
+# Tools and Applications used:

 Python

 Tkinter

-Group Members:

-Clareza Portugal

-Programmer Contribution - 50%

-Nimfa Delgado

-Trouble Shooter Contribution - 50%